Session: End-To-End Encrypted Conversations With Minimal Metadata Leakage: Attacks Future Work

 \subsection{Traffic Analysis}

-The goal of onion requests and other low-latency onion routing solutions is to forward messages from their origin through to their final destination as fast as possible while traversing a number of routers (hops) in between.
-Unfortunately, these types of onion routing networks are susceptible to traffic analysis attacks due to their reliance on the internet, which is a highly centralised system~\cites{GPATor,TorAttack}.
+The design of onion requests and Lokinet is to forward messages from their origin through to their final destination while traversing a number of routers (hops) with minimal delays.
+These types of onion routing networks are susceptible to traffic analysis attacks because of their reliance on the internet, a highly centralised system~\cites{Approximating_GPA_Tor,Recent_Tor_Attacks}.
 If both ends of an onion request connection between Alice and Bob are monitored by a co-opted ISP, then a path between the two can be discovered by inspecting Alice's outgoing encrypted packets, and correlating those with Bob’s incoming encrypted packets.
-Even if packets are padded to be a constant size, Alice’s ISP could introduce a delay (or drop packets) and, with the help of Bob’s ISP, watch as that delay or packet loss propagates into Bob’s connection.
+Even if packets are padded to be a constant size, Alice’s ISP could introduce a delay (or drop packets) and, with the help of Bob’s ISP, watch as the delay or packet loss propagates into Bob’s connection.

-Worse still, state-level actors can directly monitor encrypted packets as they move over the physical infrastructure of the internet, often not requiring the explicit cooperation of ISPs~\cite{timberg_nsa_2013}.
+Additionally, some state-level actors are known to directly monitor encrypted packets as data moves over the physical infrastructure of the internet without requiring the explicit cooperation of ISPs~\cite{NSA_PRISM_Slides}.